 - Are you finding it hard to fall asleep?

-- Are you waking up multiple times per night?
+- Are you waking up multiple times each night?

 - Do you usually wake up very early and then struggle to fall asleep again?

-- Do you always feel tired even after you wake up from your sleep?
+- Do you always feel tired after you wake up from your sleep?

-- Do you feel so tired during the day that you cannot concentrate and cannot even fall asleep?
+- Do you feel so tired during the day that you can neither concentrate nor fall asleep?

 If you have answered yes to most of the above questions, then you may be suffering from insomnia.
-Speak with your doctor so that they can help you manage it better.
+Speak with your doctor so that they can help you manage this condition better.

 What should I do to get better sleep?